konschat/Forest-Coverage-Type/README.md

 B. As in sub-question B, using Linear Discriminant Analysis (without the parameter sensitivity analysis).

 C. Compare the results and the speed of convergence of the 2 models and the ease with which models with similar performance were produced in each case.
 The example is instructive: In algorithms that have a limited theoretical background we often have to experiment without guidance to get a good result (on the other hand, it is often our only choice).

+The dataset [1] can be found at : https://archive.ics.uci.edu/ml/datasets/covertype

+Acknowledgement :

+[1].
+Joao Gama and Ricardo Rocha and Pedro Medas.
+Accurate decision trees for mining high-speed data streams.
+KDD.
+2003.